k073l/s1-FurnitureDelivery/README.md

 **Note:** Might cause issues with other Delivery mods.
 Make sure you have a backup if you use those.

+**Another note:** I don't recommend saving your game with pending deliveries - in transit or arrived.
+This is especially true for Herbert's and Armory, as their cars are created when the game loads (and their deliveries might disappear on load).
+Be sure to unload their deliveries before saving.

 ### Mod compatibility
 - [More Guns](https://thunderstore.io/c/schedule-i/p/Universal/MoreGuns/) - Adds AK47 and ammo to Armory delivery service.
 - [Toileportation](https://thunderstore.io/c/schedule-i/p/weedeej/Toileportation/) - Adds Golden Toilet to Herbert's Curiosities delivery service.